Home » Where to Buy Loose Leaf Tea? Plentea Tea Bar & Top Alternatives

 1. Tea Leaves, Stratford (4.8/5 ⭐)

 Operating from their elegant Stratford location, Tea Leaves has established itself as a premium destination for tea connoisseurs.
 Owner Karen Hartwick, a certified tea sommelier, brings expertise and personal attention to every customer interaction.
-The appointment-only model allows for personalized service and detailed tea education during visits.
+Their appointment-only model continues to provide personalized service and detailed tea education during visits.
 Their careful curation of over 200 tea varieties ensures quality over quantity, with each tea personally selected and tested before being added to their collection.
 Their collection as well includes premium metal tea filters and strainers for the perfect brewing experience.

 What They Offer: